 - up to 120% of the hourly rate cap where the fee charged is above the hourly rate cap.

 The full cost of child care is usually covered.

 The subsidy is paid directly to approved providers.

-Families need supporting documents when applying.
+Families will need supporting documents when applying.